(888) 552-6760 SCHEDULE AN APPOINTMENT

 Health experts divide tongue cancer into two types, depending upon where it occurs:

-• Tumors in the front two-thirds of the tongue, located in your mouth, are categorized as oral tongue cancer.
+• Tumors in the front two-thirds of the tongue, located in the mouth, are categorized as oral tongue cancer.

-• Tumors in the base of the tongue, the rear third located in your throat or oropharynx, form the second type.
+• Tumors in the base of the tongue, the rear third located in the throat or oropharynx, form the second type, known as oropharyngeal tongue cancer.

 How common is tongue cancer?

 Tongue cancer is relatively rare, representing nearly 1 percent of newly diagnosed cancer cases in the United States, according to the National Cancer Institute (NCI).
-However, it’s one of the more frequently diagnosed forms of head and neck cancers.
-In 2021, about 17,960 people were diagnosed with tongue cancer, and 2,870 people died from it.
+However, it’s one of the more frequently diagnosed forms of head and neck cancer.
+In 2023, about 18,040 people in the United States are expected to be diagnosed with tongue cancer, and 2,940 people are expected to die from it.

 What causes tongue cancer?